Deals5 min read

 The May 2026 EV lease offers worth chasing.
 Monthly payment, cash due, residual, and the cars actually worth signing for this month.

-The federal $7,500 EV credit ended for vehicles acquired after September 30, 2025.
-That number used to live inside every lease deal because manufacturers were eligible to claim it for leased vehicles and passed the bulk of it through as a capitalized-cost reduction.
-With the credit gone, the EV lease market has reshuffled.
-Some cars got more expensive overnight.
-A few got cheaper as automakers absorbed the credit themselves to keep monthly payments competitive.
+Let me start with the thing too many salespeople still get wrong: the federal $7,500 EV credit ended for vehicles acquired after September 30, 2025.
+That number used to live inside every lease because manufacturers could claim it on leased vehicles and passed most of it through as a capitalized-cost reduction.
+With it gone, the EV lease market reshuffled — some cars got more expensive overnight, and a few got cheaper as automakers ate the credit themselves to keep payments competitive.
+May 2026 is the second full month under the new rules, so here's where the math still works.

 The headliners this month